xieguigang/lychee/hexo/source/_posts/simple_svg.md

 ---
 title: Simple SVG
-tags: [vb.net, note, svg, document]
+tags: [vb.net, note, svg, document, d3js]
 date: 2016-06-11
 ---

 Recently I works on a [**network visualization solution**](http://www.codeproject.com/Articles/1104741/NET-Canvas-for-Network-visualization) in vb.net language, and want to export the image of my network in svg document format as the high quality publication material.
-And as the svg image is a kind of XML file, so that by using xml serialization technology, this makes the svg image generates easily.
+And as the svg image is a kind of XML file, so that by using xml serialization technology, this makes the svg image generates so easily.

 ![](https://raw.githubusercontent.com/xieguigang/xieguigang.github.io-hexo/master/images/SVG_TestOutput.png)
 Example svg output on github: https://github.com/xieguigang/VisualBasic_AppFramework/blob/master/Datavisualization/Datavisualization.Network/SVG_TestOutput.svg